nais/salsa-action/README.md

 ### python

-There are no pre-requisites for this ecosystem.
+There are no pre-requisites for this ecosystem other than the project must be a python module.

 ## Configuration

 For more information, see [action.yaml](action.yaml).

-# TODO
+# To Explore

-* Keyless signing
 * Sign container image
     * attest container sbom to container image
 * Support for other ecosystems